Radonoxius/rust-kotlin-native-interop/README.md

 Kotlin Native compiler 2.1.0.
 (This is what I used.
 The versions should not be a problem.)

-You may want to edit Cargo.toml version of libc and the file paths in the def files and the build shell script.
+You may want to edit libc version in Cargo.toml and the file paths in the def files and shell script.

-The native library (*.so) should be moved to /usr/lib for the program to run.
+The native library (*.so) should be moved to /usr/lib for the program to run on linux.

 Sorry for not using Gradle.
 Thank you.